-16. Notices that affect your property In the past three years have you ever received a notice: a) advising that the owner of a neighbouring property has made a planning application?
-No b) that affects your property in some other way?
-No c) that requires you to do any maintenance, repairs or improvements to your property?
+15. 5.
+Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
+No If answered yes: 16.
+Notices that affect your property In the past three years were there received any notice: a.
+Advising that the owner of a neighbouring property has made a planning application?
+No b.
+That affects the property in some other way?
+No C. That required current owner of the property to do any maintenance, repairs or improvements to the property?
 No